chipaudette/OpenAudio/Docs/Getting Started/Starting From Scratch.md

 * **Hardware**: To get started, you should buy a [Teensy](https://www.pjrc.com/teensy/).
 I recommend the Teensy 3.6" https://www.pjrc.com/store/teensy36.html as it is the fastest, though it will be damaged if you mistakenly apply 5V signals to its pins.
 If you desire 5V tolerance, you should get the Teensy 3.5: https://www.pjrc.com/store/teensy35.html.

 * **Software**: To program the Teensy from the Arduino IDE, you need to download and install the Teensyduino add-on.
 The download and installation instructions are here: https://www.pjrc.com/teensy/td_download.html.
 Note that the installation routine will offer to install many (dozens) additional libraries for you.
 It's fine to install them all.
-Or, you can choose to install just these libraries: Audio, FreqCount, FreqMeasure, i2c_t3, SerialFlash, Snooze, and SPIFlash (did I miss any?).
+Or, you can choose to install just these libraries: Audio, Bounce, FreqCount, FreqMeasure, i2c_t3, SerialFlash, Snooze, and SPIFlash (did I miss any?).

 * **Quick Start**:  If you simply plug your Teensy into your computer, it's light should blink.
 That's a good start.
 But let's try reprogramming it to blink at a different rate.
 So, after getting your Arduino IDE running, and after getting the Teensyduino software installed, let's reprogram the Teensy.
 (Note, if you're BTNRH, you received a Teensy where the LED had been removed...so this won't work!
 Skip to the next section...)